rkadey/rkadey/README.md

 ### Hi, I'm Richie 👋

-- 🥅 I am a Data Scientist and Power Platform Developer.
+- 🥅 A Data Scientist and Power Platform Developer.
 - 😻 I'm passionate about data and leveraging on my analytical skills to solve business problems.
 - 🔭 I’m currently working on building my portfolio website
 - 👯 I’m a sound engineer on weekends 😉...